VU-IVM/Github-README/README.md

 Go to personal github repo \
 Click on Fork (upper right of page), then you should see the organization which you are linked to. \

+Generally forked repos are used to collaborate with other people on the same package.
+There is an original repo, and there are forked repos which can add features and request to merge the new features into the original repo (pull request, original <- forked).
+Choosing this option 1 means that other collaborators will still need to fork from your original repo and not from the already forked one.
+I'm honestly not really sure what is the best way to go, input is welcome! \

+Anywho, to keep a forked repo up to date with the original, you have to clone the forked repo to your local machine.
+Then add the remote branch of the original repo: \
+git remote add original https://github.com/{user-name}/{repo-name}.git \
+Now you have two remote branch: \
+git remote -v
+To pull the most recent updates from the original repo: \
+git pull original master \
+To push these updates to the forked repo on the IVM Github: \
+git push origin master

 ## Option 2: Connect an existing local repository

 git init \